HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 kubectl -n <namespace> get all --selector 'app in (<release-name>-haproxy, <release-name>-ambassador)'
 ```

-Make sure that this command will show HAProxy instances only, as Ambassador instances (pods as well as service) should not be there as it's already terminated from the namespace.
-The output should be similar as shown below.
+Make sure that this command shows only the HAProxy instances, and not the Ambassador instances (pods as well as services) because they are already terminated from the namespace.
+The output should look as follows.

 ```
 NAME                                         READY   STATUS    RESTARTS   AGE